-- 10.26 The parties to an IC review (as specified in s 55A) are: - a) the IC review applicant (see [10.9] above) - b) the principal officer of the agency, or the minister, to whom the FOI access request was made - c) an affected third party required to be notified of an IC review application under s 54P (discussed below at [10.45]-[10.46]) - d) a person who is joined by the Information Commissioner to the review proceedings as a person whose interests are affected (discussed below at [10.48]-[10.51]). - 10.27 Where a minister is party to an IC review and there is a change of minister in the course of the review, the new minister is the respondent.
-If the requested document is not in the possession of the new minister, the FOI Act will not apply and the IC review cannot continue as the document is no longer an 'official document of a minister'.9
+- 10.31 The parties to an IC review (as specified in s 55A) are: - a) the IC review applicant (see [10.11] above) - b) the principal officer of the agency, or the minister, to whom the FOI access request was made - c) an affected third party required to be notified of an IC review application under s 54P (discussed below at [10.51] [10.52]) - d) a person who is joined by the IC to the IC review proceedings as a person whose interests are affected (discussed below at [10.54] [10.57). - 10.32 Where a minister is the respondent to an IC review and there is a change of minister during the IC review, the new minister is the respondent.
+The obligation to respond to the IC review does not automatically cease when the individual who holds a ministerial office changes.
+The IC review will continue, with the relevant minister remaining the respondent, despite a different individual holding that office.
+The new minister, in responding to the IC review application, needs to make factual enquiries as to whether the document at issue is in their possession.
+The status of the document as an 'official document of a minister' is to be decided by the facts and circumstances that existed at the time the FOI request was received.
+However, further judicial examination of this issue is anticipated.